okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/quickstart/main/index.md

 ## Create your Okta organization

-You built an awesome app and you want to add user authentication to it.
+You built an awesome app, and you want to add user authentication to it.
 Let’s get you set up and working with Okta.

 To start, you're going to need an org.
 An org is a private data space &mdash; provided by Okta &mdash; that holds all the resources that you create to handle user authentication.
 See [Okta organizations](/docs/concepts/okta-organizations) for more information.